 David: To give some perspective, the hardware that goes behind the scenes has become consolidated.
-We’re using less equipment and technology over the years has become cheaper to an extent, than running hardware based products in rooms to provide the same service.
+We’re using less equipment and technology over the years has become cheaper to an extent, than running hardware-based products in rooms to provide the same service.
 It’s the same with PCs.
 Over the years, we’ve seen PCs and televisions, become more affordable as more of that technology is released out to market it creates more of a demand and therefore reduces the cost overall.

 There are always going to be something in the back end with all the technology that you’re going to need because something’s come out on the market that you’re going to need.
 You start to feel it when you’ve got old technology at the back end.
-Once a product starts to head towards end-of-life, we need to look at what we can do to either migrate that out or to upgrade that piece of technology.
+Once a product begins to head towards end-of-life, we need to look at what we can do to either migrate that out or to upgrade that piece of technology.

-I suppose Legacy Phones are quite inefficient, as well?
+Caroline: I suppose Legacy Phones are quite inefficient, as well?

 David: Where there may be inefficiency is, when people need to communicate, but not by a physical handset.
 I’ll give you an example.
 A particular role traditionally may be subject to a desk.
 The individual will come into the office.
-Check in.
+Check-in.
 Make their calls to the customers.
 Do their work.
 Receive calls.
 That’s been the extent of their day-to-day role.

-We’ve seen a greater impact from a more mobile workforce.
+We’ve seen a more significant impact from a more mobile workforce.
 A good example here is law firms, where they’ve started to work, either from home or they’ve gone away on leave and spent some more time with their kids, but still working away from their day-to-day desk environment.
 The improved efficiency is where they have been able to then connect back to the office via Softphone.

 How do you address the issue of not having a handset on every desk?
 A couple of things that we can look at.
-Legacy systems, as in customers take their old phone systems and try to make it work in that environment.
+Legacy systems, as in customers, take their old phone systems and try to make it work in that environment.
 In that flexible environment.
 It doesn’t work too well, because that’s where we get that situation where you’ll almost feel forced to go out, to put handsets on every desk to make this work.

 There is going to be times when people aren’t using those phones on those desks.
 That ultimately is costing businesses money, because they’re paying for the hardware.
 They’re paying for support on the devices.

-Whereas, another strategy is if you look at an approach where you can turn things on and off from the back end, it becomes a lot more cost effective.
+Whereas, another strategy is if you look at an approach where you can turn things on and off from the back end, it becomes a lot more cost-effective.
 The way that we do that, you can subscribe to a set amount of users per month, and we can scale them down, or can use it a month on, a month off.
 You probably find that if you’ve got 100 desks, that only 70 are ever used at the one time.
 There are newer technologies that are far more cost-effective ways to look at offices in that particular environment.

 David: Integration is becoming more and more common.
-We’re finding that integrating into common applications such as Office is quite standard, these days.
+We’re finding that integrating into typical applications such as Office is quite standard, these days.
 Old legacy systems don’t have that capability.
 In an event where everyone’s using Microsoft Office, as an example, they might be using Gmail.
 They’d like the ability to have a look at the contact and see their number and dial out to that particular contact.